 A common question in the conservation community is this: Who was our finest conservation president?
 Teddy Roosevelt always wins and his nephew, Franklin Roosevelt, usually comes in second.
 Then there are arguments about Richard Nixon and Jimmy Carter, perhaps Abraham Lincoln.
 But it is easy to argue that near the top of the list should come Lyndon Baines Johnson, the 36th president of the United States.

 Johnson held office from 1963 to 1969, during the height of the growing environmental movement.
 He understood and believed the message being delivered: Along with prosperity, America wanted a place to live that was safe and beautiful.
 He was born in a small farming community in Texas and, over his life, he watched the country change from a mostly rural, agricultural economy to a mostly urban, industrialized economy.
-Along with his wife, Lady Bird, he lamented the ugliness that could accompany that change, and he vowed to help clean up the mess and preserve what was left.
+Along with his wife, Lady Bird, he lamented the ugliness that could accompany that change, and he vowed to help clean up the mess and preserve what was left (learn more about the first lady here).

 As president, Johnson approved more than 300 conservation measures.
 The measures covered virtually all aspects of conservation, including air and water pollution, park and natural area preservation, biodiversity conservation, landscape beautification and urban environmental quality.
 He created 50 new national park units.
 He signed laws that established the National Trails and Wild and Scenic Rivers Systems.